Automattic/themes/muscat/readme.txt

 == Description ==

-Aine is a simple blogging WordPress theme with grid post templates and a centered post layout.
+Muscat is a simple blogging WordPress theme with grid post templates and a centered post layout.
 Its geometric sans-serif typography contributes to a delightful, comfortable and modern reading experience.
-With a light style variation, Aine lets your content shine, whether it is text or media.
+With a light style variation, Muscat lets your content shine, whether it is text or media.

 == Changelog ==